 "Having long cherished the desire to found an institution, where white boys and girls might be taught, not only a knowledge of their duties to their Creator and their fellow men, but also receive the benefit of a sound, thorough and practical English education, and such as might fit them for the active duties of life; as well as instruction in all the higher branches of knowledge, except Denominational Theology, to the extent that the same are now, or may hereafter be taught, in any of the secular Colleges or Universities of the highest grade in the Country, I feel grateful to God that through the his kind Providence, I have been sufficiently favored to gratify the wish of my heart."

 In the ensuing pages of his will, we see McMicken unloading a lifetime’s worth of property into the hands of the city of Cincinnati.
-The previous items in his will disperse belongings to various family members (he was never married and the only children he had were born of his slaves… neat!) but he basically gives the city the rest of his stuff.
-Among this: 1,200 acres of land in Baton Rouge, 124.3 acres in Delhi Township, and a bunch of railroad bonds.
+The previous items in his will disperse belongings to various family members (he never married and the only children he had were born of his slaves—neat!) but he essentially gives the city the rest of his stuff, including but not limited to 1,200 acres of land in Baton Rouge, 124.3 acres in Delhi Township, and a bunch of railroad bonds.
 The value totaled roughly $1 million.
 Adjusted for 2018, that’s just shy of $29 million.

-The official establishment of this university was delayed by legal holdups and the Civil War.
+Legal holdups and the Civil War delayed the official establishment of the university.
 In 1869 the McMicken School of Drawing and Design (later known as DAAP) was founded.
 The following year the city of Cincinnati combined the funds from the McMicken estate with some other government money to establish a public university.
 It was called McMicken University for just a month before being renamed and absorbing the design school.

 The University of Cincinnati was born.

 The version of UC that existed from 1870 to 1893 is not something that anyone living in 2018 would recognize.
 UC had it rough for a little bit.
-In 1860, the Louisiana Supreme Court ruled that all of McMicken’s property in that state would not be gifted to Cincinnati, despite the will’s intent.
-They didn't want to give property to another state's government.
-In addition, McMicken’s land in Cincinnati had rapidly devalued because of expanding industry.
+In 1860, the Louisiana Supreme Court ruled that all of McMicken’s property in that state would not belong to Cincinnati, despite the will’s intent.
+They didn't want to give land ownership to another state's government.
+To make matters worse, McMicken’s land in Cincinnati had rapidly devalued because of the expanding industrial economy.
 McMicken's estate, which was once a rural hillside haven located near where Bellevue Hill Park currently exists, had turned into a crappy piece of land on the fringes of Cincinnati.
 The will had stipulated that the two colleges (one for men and one for women) would be built on this property that was now choked by dust and soot from nearby manufacturing.
-In addition, the land on the hillside made the school very difficult to access during the winter.
+Also, the land on the hillside made the school very difficult to access during the winter.
 UC and its board were miserable, and they made it clear.
-The university’s annual report published to the Cincinnati mayor in 1872 was very whiny—and for good reason:
+The university’s annual report published to the Cincinnati mayor in 1872 was very whiny—and for a good reason: